palak2112/COVID-Vaccine-Priority-Portal/README.md

 # COVID-Vaccine-Priority-Portal
-e.
+After a long research, wait and learning, we as a nation have been able to develop the vaccine for our citizens, to immunize them against the Covid.
+After the development of vaccine, the next problem we are facing these days is to ensure proper distribution of vaccine among the general public, considering India has such a huge population and with such a huge population it is very challenging to decide and prioritize, who should be vaccinated first ?
+This project deals with this challenge.
 The project can be used to know the priority order and urgency for a person to get vaccinated on the basis of - Age, Health Status, Current Covid Cases in the region where the person’s resident is located and his profession.